 92 Years Ago: Hank Williams Is Born

-If Hank Williams was still alive, he would be celebrating his 91st birthday today (Sept.
+If Hank Williams was still alive, he would be celebrating his 92nd birthday today (Sept.
 17).

 Williams died sometime during the night between Dec.
 31, 1952, and Jan.
 1, 1953.
 The cause of death was “insufficiency of the right ventricle of the heart.”
 It is widely believed that Williams’ heart problems were exacerbated by excessive consumption of alcohol and morphine.

-He has continued to be enormously influential in country music in the decades since his passing.
-More than 40 albums of his songs have been released after his death, including the 2011 record ‘The Lost Notebooks,’ which featured artists such as Alan Jackson, Bob Dylan, Merle Haggard, Levon Helm and Sheryl Crow performing their versions of his classic hits.
+The country legend has continued to be enormously influential in country music in the decades since his passing.
+More than 40 albums of his songs have been released since his death, including the 2011 record The Lost Notebooks, which features artists such as Alan Jackson, Bob Dylan, Merle Haggard, Levon Helm and Sheryl Crow performing their versions of his classic hits.